Sichon3/Data-Streaming-Nanodegree-SF-Crime-Data-Project-Files/README.md

 2. What were the 2-3 most efficient SparkSession property key/value pairs?
 Through testing multiple variations on values, how can you tell these were the most optimal?

-We can monitor processedRowsPerSecond . spark.default.parallelism - The default number of partitions in RDDs returned by transformations spark.streaming.kafka.maxRatePerPartition - Maximum rate at which data will be read from each kafka partition
+We can monitor processedRowsPerSecond and thus see the most optimal variation. spark.default.parallelism - The default number of partitions in RDDs returned by transformations spark.streaming.kafka.maxRatePerPartition - Maximum rate at which data will be read from each kafka partition